-Message from the Program Coordinator, Dr. Jane Okech
+Message from the Program Co-Coordinators, Dr. Anne Geroski and

-The 2012-2013 academic year is off to a great start, with an incoming class of 23 students and a strong group of continuing students.
-The core faculty (Drs.
-Okech, Geroski, Smith & Kindsvatter), Staff (Ms. Bigelow) and a great team of adjunct faculty are also excited to be back with the program this academic year.
-Dr. Geroski is away on sabbatical during the Fall semester, but she will be back to her full time duties as faculty in the program in the Spring 2013 semester.
-Faculty, staff, students, and their families also joined together at the "EDCOFest" in late August.
-Everyone enjoyed barbeque and potluck food, and enjoyed a sunny kick-off to the new academic year!
+The 2015-2016 academic year is off to a great start, with a strong group of new and continuing students.
+The core faculty (Dr. Anne Geroski, Dr. Aaron Kindsvatter, Dr. Jane Okech & Dr. Lance Smith), staff (Shelly Ho), and a great team of adjunct faculty (Dr. Eric Nichols, Paul Chapman, Megan Dunston-Johnson, Tia Ganguly & Gail Isenberg) are also excited to be back with the program this academic year.
+Faculty, staff, students and their families also joined together at the "EDCOFest" on 8/27/15.
+Everyone enjoyed the potluck food, great company and a sunny kick-off to the new academic year!

 Welcome back everyone and lets have a great academic year.

 Dr. Anne Geroski and Dr. Eric Nichols